tomjwells/fin.tomoswells.com/README.md

 1. `modules` - Contains the Python functions implementing the financial calculations.
 1. `app` - Hosts a Next.js frontend for the application.
 2. `api` - A flask server acting as the backend for the application (importing from the `modules` directory).
-2. `math` - Contains pdfs explaining any mathematics I consider "non-obvious", which is implemented in the code.

 # Options Pricing ([link](https://fin.tomoswells.com/derivatives))